Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Inflammation is a message from your body, asking for corrective measures.

-Whatever the problem is, invest time into identifying and fixing it before it goes chronic on you.
+Invest time into identifying and fixing it before it goes chronic on you.

 So much for prevention.

-Now let's tackle what to do if you've got major muscle soreness during a multi-day trip, or even after a day hike.
+Now let's tackle what to do if you've got major muscle soreness bugging you during a multi-day trip.

-I'm going to recommend self massage for your major muscle groups (the ones you can reach).
+Instead, I'm going to recommend self massage for your major muscle groups (the ones you can reach).

 Depending on your familiarity with massage, I'm expecting one of two reactions:

 If you have access to warm water, soak your feet before and after the massage.